kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-9-linting-scss-and-javascript.markdown

 {% endaside %}

 ## Conclusion
 This concludes the 9th part of my series *Introduction to Gulp.js*.
-Today we learned how to use Gulp to check the syntax of SCSS and JavaScript files.
+Today we learned how to use Gulp.js to check the syntax of SCSS and JavaScript files.
 This task will run continuously while I write my files and print out errors to my console the moment I created them.